How do you get a surety bond in Utah?

 After your application is approved, you will receive a surety bond quote with the bond premium (which is another name for the price of the bond and which varies depending on the amount of bond coverage you applied for).
 If you accept the quote, you pay the premium and the surety company issues you the bond.

-Is a surety bond required in Utah?
+Who needs a surety bond in Utah?

 Utah surety bonds are required across a variety of industries.
 There are two primary categories for these bonds; contract bonds and commercial bonds.